elterminad0r/cipher_tools/README.md

 You can obtain the scripts by downloading them, pasting them in, or even cloning them if you're feeling really enthusiastic.
 (NB the scripts are all in the `src` directory.)

-Here is a quick guide to installation:
+Here is a quick guide to installation and execution (if you're a command line user, you can safely ignore and just clone and pull, and run `text_interface` from the CLI):

  - Install Python 3.6 and, by extension, Idle from https://www.python.org/downloads/.
 This should be pretty well documented across the web.
  - Download this repository (click Clone or download, and then "Download ZIP").
 You will probably need to unzip it.
 Don't make any changes to the files.